Compassion and Mercy Associates (CAMA)

 - In the case of married couples, the spouse not pursuing ordination/consecration must complete a minimum of 18 hours of Bible/theology and 12 hours of missions/ministry studies, at least six hours of which must be in cross-cultural studies or missions.

 It is crucial that prospective Alliance international workers obtain missional ministry experience and learn to work on a ministry team.

-- Alliance international workers will be required to complete a minimum of two years in Alliance licensed ministry.
+- Alliance international workers will be required to complete a minimum of two years in Alliance Licensed Ministry Experience (ALME).
 During this season of preparation, workers are coached in the key competencies needed for effective cross-cultural ministry.

-- Psychological exams and medical histories must be completed to assess and encourage good physical and emotional health.
+- Personality assessments and medical histories must be completed to measure and encourage good physical and emotional health.

 All IWV applicants must meet specific qualifications to serve.
-Some IWV workers may be financially supported through The Alliance’s Great Commission Fund (GCF); others may be tasked to raise their own support.
-If you are appointed to an IWV position, you will receive orientation prior to deployment and begin language study once on the field.
+If you are appointed, you will receive extensive orientation prior to deployment and begin language study once on the field.
 Prospective Alliance international workers must demonstrate an ability to achieve fluency in a second language.

 Personal Calling and Character

 Candidates must be able to verbalize and exhibit God’s call on their lives, demonstrate spiritual and character development, and be aligned with the C&MA’s values and vision.